Jorgininho/Fablab-Catalogue/README.md

 Manufacturing / Machining | Specific technical files | Template for a list of the technical files used, each files shall be tagged.Therefore a list of tags shall be proposed with the catalog template.
 Assembly | Specific technical filesOr Text document (manual) | Template for a list of the technical files used, each files shall be tagged.Therefore a list of tags shall be proposed with the catalog template.For Text documentation, a template to present:- The material needed - The competences (taaags!!)- A template step (number/description/results)
 Test & Validation | Text & Images | A template document to present the final product for helping the sharing of it

+## How to document

+The goal might be to fork this template to then follow the instruction in the readme file in the folders "conception" & "manufacturing"